gopro/forgejs/README.md

 - [omnitone](http://googlechrome.github.io/omnitone/#home) 0.1.8 ([Apache 2.0 license](https://github.com/GoogleChrome/omnitone/blob/master/LICENSE))
 - [dash.js](https://github.com/Dash-Industry-Forum/dash.js) 2.3.0 ([BSD license](https://github.com/Dash-Industry-Forum/dash.js/blob/development/LICENSE.md))

 > NOTE: We made a custom build of three.js with some classes concatenated to it.
 These classes are included in the original three.js repository but not concatenated in the main build.
-We add EffectComposer, RenderPass, ClearPass, MaskPass, ShaderPass, TexturePass and CopyShader in our three.custom.min.js.
+We added EffectComposer, RenderPass, ClearPass, MaskPass, ShaderPass, TexturePass and CopyShader in our three.custom.min.js.

 ## Quick Start for users

-The easiest way to learn how to build a project with ForgeJS is to learn with our [tutorials](https://forgejs.org/tutorials) and get inspired by our [samples](https://forgejs.org/samples) that are available online.
+The easiest way to learn how to build a project with ForgeJS is to practice with our [tutorials](https://forgejs.org/tutorials) and get inspiration from our [samples](https://forgejs.org/samples) that are available online.

 ## Quick Start for Developers